Best Air Fryers Under $100 (2026)

 Cosori 9-in-1 TurboBlaze vs Ninja AF101

-At ~$100 vs ~$90 these are the two consensus budget picks, but they target different buyers.
-The TurboBlaze wins on functions (9 vs 4), capacity (6 vs 4 qt), fan speed (3,600 RPM TurboBlaze), and PFAS-free ceramic coating.
-The Ninja AF101 wins on brand-trusted reliability, simplicity, and the slightly lower price. [src1, src4, src8]
+At ~$90 vs ~$120 (the AF101 currently at MSRP) these are two consensus picks that target different buyers.
+The TurboBlaze wins on functions (9 vs 4), capacity (6 vs 4 qt), fan speed (3,600 RPM TurboBlaze), PFAS-free ceramic coating, and — as of July 2026 — price.
+The Ninja AF101 wins on brand-trusted reliability and simplicity, but no longer undercuts the Cosori. [src1, src4, src8]

 Pick Cosori TurboBlaze if: you want the most cooking modes, PFAS-free ceramic, and 6-quart family capacity at the top of the budget.

-Pick Ninja AF101 if: you cook for 1-2 people, want Ninja's build quality, and prefer a simpler, cheaper unit.
+Pick Ninja AF101 if: you cook for 1-2 people, want Ninja's build quality and simplicity, and can catch it on sale near $90 (at its current ~$120 it costs more than the Cosori).

 Ninja AF101 vs Ninja AF150 XL

-Pick AF101 if: you cook for 1-2 people and want the lowest Ninja price.
+Pick AF101 if: you cook for 1-2 people and want the lower-priced Ninja.

 Cosori TurboBlaze vs Instant Vortex Plus 6QT ClearCook

-The value matchup for 6-quart single-basket buyers at ~$100 vs ~$90.
-TurboBlaze wins on fan speed, PFAS-free ceramic, and 9 functions; the Vortex Plus ClearCook wins on its see-through windows, lower current price, and the Instant Pot accessory ecosystem. [src1, src3, src5]
+The value matchup for 6-quart single-basket buyers at ~$90 vs ~$100.
+TurboBlaze wins on fan speed, PFAS-free ceramic, 9 functions, and the lower current price; the Vortex Plus ClearCook wins on its see-through windows and the Instant Pot accessory ecosystem. [src1, src3, src5]

-Pick Instant Vortex Plus ClearCook if: you want to watch food cook through the window and want the lowest 6-quart price.
+Pick Instant Vortex Plus ClearCook if: you want to watch food cook through the window and prefer the Instant Pot ecosystem.

 Chefman 6-Qt Dual Basket vs Ninja AF150 XL

-Two ways to spend ~$80-100 on capacity.
-The Chefman splits 6 quarts into two independent 3-quart zones (cook two foods at once, Sync Finish); the AF150 XL is a single 5.5-quart basket. [src3, src6]
+Two very different capacity buys: the Chefman at ~$80 vs the Ninja AF150 XL now at ~$162.
+The Chefman splits 6 quarts into two independent 3-quart zones (cook two foods at once, Sync Finish); the AF150 XL is a single 5.5-quart basket currently priced well above the budget tier. [src3, src6]

-Pick Chefman Dual Basket if: you regularly cook a main and a side that need different times or temperatures, and want them to finish together.
+Pick Chefman Dual Basket if: you regularly cook a main and a side that need different times or temperatures, and want them to finish together — and want to stay under $100.

-Pick Ninja AF150 XL if: you cook one large batch (3 lbs of wings, a big tray of fries) and want a single roomy basket.
+Pick Ninja AF150 XL if: you cook one large batch (3 lbs of wings, a big tray of fries), want a single roomy basket, and can wait for it to drop back under $100 on sale.

 Cuisinart AIR-80 vs Cosori 2.1-Qt Mini

-Pick Cuisinart AIR-80 if: you want the absolute lowest price and slightly more basket volume.
+Pick Cuisinart AIR-80 if: you want slightly more basket volume in a compact name-brand unit.

-Pick Cosori Mini if: you want app connectivity and guided recipes in a tiny footprint.
+Pick Cosori Mini if: you want app connectivity and guided recipes in a tiny footprint — and the lowest price here.

 Decision Logic